Ignore Drift, Embrace Simplicity: Constrained Nonlinear Control through Driftless Approximation: Convergence and Boundedness Properties

 Corollary \ref{cor:conv} is the culmination of the proof that the method in Section \ref{sec:Method} solves Problem \ref{prob}, and is based on the groundwork laid in Lemma \ref{lem:vn} and Theorem \ref{thm:bound}.
 A simple illustration of the convergence behavior is provided in Fig.~\ref{fig:Traj}, showing that the state $x_n$ at each instant $t_n$ is within $\vbar_n$ of the target state $x_{tg}$. \begin{remark} {While \eqref{eq:t_cond} guarantees that the input constraint \eqref{eq:SetU} is satisfied, we note that condition \eqref{eq:t_cond} is sufficient and not necessary.} In particular, the right-hand side $t^* \leq \overline{t}$ can be extremely constraining, since the bound in \eqref{eq:t_cond23} can be very conservative.
 We show in the next section that $t^*$ can simply be viewed as a tuning parameter, and even if there does not exist a $t^*$ satisfying \eqref{eq:t_cond}, there exist \emph{reasonable} choices of $t^*$ that will often lead to the target state being achieved and and input constraint being satisfied. \end{remark}

-\begin{remark}[Relaxing Assumption \ref{asm:ctrb}] {We also briefly consider the case when $g_0$ does not have full row rank, i.e., Assumption~\ref{asm:ctrb} is not satisfied.} In this case, the constant input \eqref{eq:u1} will not necessarily achieve $x(t^*) = x_{tg}$ in \eqref{eq:Driftless}.
-Instead, we have
+\begin{remark}[Relaxing Assumption \ref{asm:ctrb}] {We briefly address the case when $g_0$ does not have full row rank, i.e., Assumption~\ref{asm:ctrb} is violated.
+At $x(t_{n-1}) = x_{n-1}$, we apply the control input $u_n$ in \eqref{eq:un} over the interval $[t_{n-1}, t_n]$.
+In the driftless system \eqref{eq:Driftless}, this input will not necessarily achieve $x(t_n) = x_{tg}$ as Assumption~\ref{asm:ctrb} is violated.
+Let $x_{n}^{dft}$ denote the state achieved by \eqref{eq:Driftless} at $t_n$, so that

-{where $x(t^*)$ refers to whichever state is achieved at $t^*$.
-In particular, $x(t^*) - x_0$ is the \emph{best approximation} to $x_{tg} - x_0$ as \eqref{eq:err1} is a linear equation in $\ubar$ \cite{P56}.} The resulting error in the driftless system is